ButThouMust/kamaitachi-sfc-english/silhouettes/README.md

 In a folder for a control code input, locate the `.2bpp` file (graphics data) and any of the `converted tilemap.bin` files (each is one frame).
 Drag and drop the graphics file into the left half, and a tilemap file into the right half.

 If you care about why "converted tilemap", it is because the game primarily displays the silhouettes on screen as sprites but sometimes will convert the sprites' OAM data into a tilemap (SNES background layer).
-It also just happens to work well with using Tilemap Studio.
+This OAM-to-tilemap conversion happens to work well with using Tilemap Studio, and it wasn't too hard to port over Chunsoft's ASM code that accomplishes it.

 Sometimes, the silhouettes will show up exactly as you would expect:\
 ![](/repo%20images/example%20silhouette%20-%20basic.png)